JuanSuarezZ/backend-nodejs/README.md

 # backend-nodejs
-a proyect to use node js as a backend for e-comerce aplication
+A proyect using node js as a backend for e-comerce aplication